Unity-Technologies/com.unity.services.samples.game-lobby/README.md

 Create a new Unity Build of the project in the OS of your choice.
 Because the Authentication service creates a unique ID for builds, you will need to host a lobby in Build and join in Editor or vice versa.

-1. Start the game, and hit start to enter the Room List, It Queries the rooms service for available Lobbies, there wont be any right now.
+1. Start the game, and hit start to enter the Room List.
+This Queries the rooms service for available Lobbies, there wont be any right now.

 ![Join Menu](~Documentation/Images/tutorial_1_lobbyList.png?raw=true "Join Menu")

-2 The Create Menu Lets you make a new Lobby
+2 The Create Menu Lets you make a new Lobby.

 ![Create Menu](~Documentation/Images/tutorial_2_createMenu.png?raw=true)

 3 This is the Lobby, It has a Room code for you to share with your friends to allow them to join.
-For demonstration purposes we also show the Relay Code, which will be passed to all users in the Lobby
+For demonstration purposes we also show the Relay Code, which will be passed to all users in the Lobby.

 ![Lobby View](~Documentation/Images/tutorial_3_HostGame.png?raw=true)